Developer-MultiGroup/cekilis-arkadasi/README.md

 ### Supabase Integration

-We are using Supabase as our main storage - database - authentication provider for this project, so you firstly should [create an account](https://supabase.com/dashboard/sign-up)
+We are using Supabase as our main storage - database - authentication provider for this project, so you firstly should [create an account](https://supabase.com/dashboard/sign-up).

 #### Project Creation

-As a first step we need to create an organization which will hold our project
+As the first step after creating account, we need to create an organization which will hold your project

 ![create_org](public/images/documentation/create_org.png)